tauri-apps/tauri-docs/src/content/docs/contribute.md

 ## Translations (i18n)

 While we plan to support translations in the future, we are not currently accepting them until Tauri 2.0 is a bit more stable.

+Once translations are enabled you can check the [translation status page](/translation-status).